renesas-rz/rzv_ai_sdk/Q09_crack_segmentation/README.md

     - AI inferece time and Frames Per Sec (FPS) is shown on top right corner.
     - The cracks detected are shown in green mask/region.

-4. For Termination: Switch from the application window to the terminal with using `Super(windows key)+Tab` and press `ENTER` key on the terminal of RZ/V2L Evaluation Board Kit.
+4. For Termination: Double click on the window using the mouse connected to the board.

 ## Application: Specifications